Topics in Probability, Parametric Estimation and Stochastic Calculus: Estimation

 In order to proceed we now observe that: \begin{itemize} \item The decomposition (\ref{dec:wit:bet}), which is an easy consequence of the fundamental algebraic identity in Remark \ref{U:sigma:V:r}, plays a central role in our analysis as it displays $S^2_{\rm Total}$, the total sum of squares, as resulting from the contribution of two terms of rather distinct types: $S^2_{\rm Within}$ collects together the variations {\em within} the various samples whereas $S^2_{\rm Between}$ measures the variation {\em between} the samples; \item In consonance with the previous item, the computation leading to the statistics in (\ref{dist:an}) shows that the distribution of its numerator is conditioned to the validity of $H_0$ whereas the distribution of its denominator remains the same regardless of the validity of this hypothesis; \item If $H_0$ is not necessarily satisfied then starting from the fact that

 we easily deduce by means of (\ref{var:parc}) and (\ref{var:total}) that

 which assumes its minimal value, given by (\ref{exp:between}), exactly when $H_0$ holds true. \end{itemize} Thus, at least on average, a sufficiently large value of $V$ provides statistical evidence for {\em rejecting} $H_0$.
-Precisely, if we fix $0<\alpha<1$ and consider the corresponding quantile ${\bm{\textsf f}}_{p-1,n-p,\alpha}$ determined by
+Precisely, if we fix $0<\alpha<1$ then $H_0$ should be rejected ``at significance level $\alpha$'' if the realization $v$ of $V$ in (\ref{dist:an}) satisfies